Amiyo270/CSE59-D-G-SE_DP-LAB/Task 1/Your Work/README.md

 ## Product Perspective

-The Online Ticket Booking System is a standalone web application.

-The system may integrate with online payment services such as:
+A standalone web application that may integrate with:

 * bKash
 * Nagad